-Atlas Corp. believes that accountability, transparency and security are fundamental to protecting the longterm interests of our customers, our employees, our stakeholders, and the public.
-These core principles of corporate governance are the foundation upon which our objectives are set, and our policies and practices are built.
-Strong corporate governance requires constant vigilance to ensure that our approach is aligned with the most recent best practices and regulations, maintaining the confidence of not only our partners, shareholders, and other stakeholders, but also of our global community.
+Atlas Corp. believes that accountability, transparency term interests of our customers, our employees, our our objectives are set, and our policies and practices are built.
+Strong corporate governance requires constant vigilance to ensure that our approach is aligned with the most recent best practices and regulations, maintaining the confidence of not only